The Life of Jon Hawkins

 - Eugène Bozza En Forêt, op.
 41

 - Robert Schumann Adagio and Allegro, op.
 70

 Judging: Applications will be judged on the quality of the recorded performances (including the fidelity level).
 Individual identification of recordings will be removed by the Executive Director before being submitted to the judges to ensure anonymity.
 The judges will select up to five finalists to compete at the forthcoming IHS International Symposium (Eugene, OR, USA).

 Finalists will perform the same concerto and work with horn and piano that was submitted to the judges.
 A rehearsal with a staff accompanist will be arranged for finalists who do not bring their own accompanist.
 All finalists will receive written evaluations of their performance.
 The judges will select any prizewinners and they will be announced during the annual IHS business meeting.

-Deadlines: Completed applications include both an application form and a recording of the three required selections, and must be received by the IHS Executive Director no later than May 15, 2020.
-Applicants will receive notification of the awards by May 22, 2020.
+Deadlines: Completed applications include both an application form and a recording of the three required selections, and must be received by the IHS Executive Director no later than TBA.
+Applicants will receive notification of the awards by TBA.